- ABOUT US

 The BCIU’s special education services include programming for pre-school, elementary, and secondary students who have Individualized Education Plans (IEPs).

-BCIU services for these young people may include emotional support classes, life skills support classes, or classes for students who are blind, deaf, or hard of hearing.
+BCIU services for these young people may include life skills support classes or classes for students who are hearing impaired.

 The BCIU can provide early intervention services to preschool-aged children (ages 3-4) who are identified as eligible because they have a particular handicapping condition or developmental delay.
 The BCIU presents workshops for special education administrators and practitioners, and provides technical assistance and consultation services to schools on a variety of compliance issues.